kogakure/website-11ty-stefanimhoff.de/src/posts/2021/new-website-2021.md

 My old stack was so slow I had to switch from building via GitHub on [Netlify](https://www.netlify.com/) to building locally and uploading via the Netlify CLI because my 300 free build minutes per month were used up early each month.
 And a build took nearly 8 minutes on Netlify.

-Over the last months, my frustration rose with each article I wanted to write, because seeing a mistake in the published text and fixing it could take up to 30 minutes of my time.
+Over the last months, my frustration rose with each essay I wanted to write, because seeing a mistake in the published text and fixing it could take up to 30 minutes of my time.

 ## High Maintenance